nomadic-scar/ai-claims-research-agent/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)
 ![Status](https://img.shields.io/badge/Project-Active-brightgreen)

 A modular, multi‑agent system designed to analyze healthcare claims, explain benefit rules, draft communications, and automate operational workflows.
 Built with **Anthropic Claude**, **FastAPI**, and a clean, extensible architecture.

 ---

+## 🎯 Project Goals

+This project was built to:

+- **Show real-world architecture** — not just a notebook, but a modular, multi-agent backend with routing, prompts, and an API.
+- **Model healthcare operations** — reflect how claims, benefit rules, and workflows are actually handled in payer/PBM environments.
+- **Demonstrate production thinking** — clean structure, clear separation of concerns, mock mode, and testability.
+- **Create a portfolio-ready artifact** — something a hiring manager or engineer can open, understand, and run in minutes.

+---

+## 🧭 Why I Built This

+I’ve spent years working in healthcare and PBM operations, where a lot of claim research is still manual, repetitive, and slow.
+I wanted to explore how modern LLMs could:

+- interpret messy, real-world claim questions
+- reason over benefit rules and denial reasons
+- generate clear explanations and next steps for humans

+This project is my way of combining:

+- **domain experience** in claims and prior auth
+- **technical skills** in Python, FastAPI, and LLMs
+- **system design** for multi-agent architectures

+It’s not just a toy—it’s a prototype of the kind of internal tool I wish more ops teams had.

+---

 ## 🚀 Features